WhiteheadLab/2018-setacna-rnaseq/jetstream/boot.md

 Below, we've provided screenshots of the whole process.
 The important areas to fill in are circled in red or pointed out with arrows.

-Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that -- and the name of the operating system or "Image" may also vary from "Ubuntu 18.04" or "DIBSI 2018" depending on the workshop.
+Some of the details may vary -- for example, if you have your own XSEDE account, you may want to log in with that in the future -- and the name of the operating system or "Image" may also vary from "Ubuntu 18.04" or "DIBSI 2018" depending on the workshop.

 ### Resources

-If you are interested in applying for Jetstream allocation credits, that is great!
+If you are interested in applying for XSEDE-Jetstream allocation credits, that is great!
+These are free compute resources provided by [XSEDE](https://www.xsede.org/about/what-we-do), and available to all investigators at US academic, government and non-profit institutions.
 [Here](https://github.com/ljcohen/jetstream-xsede-illo/blob/master/xsede_applications/setac.md) is our proposal that we submitted for this workshop.
-There are several types of allocations, [education](https://portal.xsede.org/allocations/education) (which we applied for), [start-up](https://portal.xsede.org/allocations/startup) and [research](https://portal.xsede.org/allocations/research).
-[Here](https://github.com/ljcohen/jetstream-xsede-illo/tree/master/xsede_applications) is a collection of successful proposals for all three types.
-We have found the process to be very easy.
-Start-up allocations for ~50,000 SU come before applying for full research allocations.
+There are several types of allocations: 1) [education](https://portal.xsede.org/allocations/education) (which we applied for), 2) [start-up](https://portal.xsede.org/allocations/startup) and 3) [research](https://portal.xsede.org/allocations/research).
+[Here is a collection of successful proposals for all three types](https://github.com/ljcohen/jetstream-xsede-illo/tree/master/xsede_applications).
+[Start-up allocations requests for ~50,000 SU](https://portal.xsede.org/allocations/startup) are the first step before applying for full research allocations.
+We have found the process to be very easy and highly recommend [contacting the XSEDE help desk if you have any questions](https://portal.xsede.org/help-desk).
+They are very helpful and usually quick to respond.

 -----